 As your child gets older, they will become more and more curious about alcohol and other drugs.

-Use of alcohol or drugs at a young age can impair brain development and will increase the chances of developing a dependency later in life.
+Use of alcohol, drugs or nicotine at a young age can impair brain development and will increase the chances of developing a dependency later in life.
 It also increases the likelihood of other risky behaviours.

 a friend's parent